 If the gain on the sale of our common stock were taxed under FIRPTA, a purchaser would be required to withhold 15% of a Non-U.S. stockholder's amount realized, and a Non-U.S. stockholder would be taxed in the same manner as U.S. stockholders with respect to such gain, subject to applicable alternative minimum tax or, a special alternative minimum tax in the case of nonresident alien individuals.
 Furthermore, a Non-U.S. stockholder will incur tax on gain not subject to FIRPTA if: (i) the gain is effectively connected with the Non-U.S. stockholder's U.S. trade or business, in which case the Non-U.S. stockholder will be subject to the same treatment as U.S. stockholders with respect to such gain; or (ii) the Non-U.S. stockholder is a nonresident alien individual who was present in the United States for 183 days or more during the taxable year and has a "tax home" in the United States, in which case the Non-U.S. stockholder will incur a 30% tax on his capital gains.

 Recent FIRPTA Amendments

-The PATH Act makes a number of changes to taxation of non-U.S. persons under FIRPTA:
+A number of changes were made by the PATH Act in December 2015 regarding the taxation of non-U.S. persons under FIRPTA: